AhmedOmani/MIT-OS-labs/README.md

 ## Purpose

-This repository is intended for **educational purposes only**.
-The solutions provided here are my own work and are meant to help others understand the concepts covered in the course.
+This repository is intended solely for educational purposes and to document my learning process.
+These solutions are **not intended to assist others in completing their assignments**.

----

 ## Installation